Code-Institute-Submissions/Dazz024-MilestoneProject2/README.md

 * The game to have increasing difficulty.

 ## Design
-* I main colour scheme is going to be dark blue and white to make it seem professional but still have a bit of colour and fun to it.
+* I main colour scheme is going to be dark blue, black and white to make it seem professional but still have a bit of colour and fun to it and its going to be very boxy to
 * The two fonts I will be using is PT Sans for the main body and for any big logo headings or big eye catching titles I will use Goldman.
 * I have picked out good imagery which will catch the eye of the user which is why I have picked more dull background colours.